fkia413/CodeBusters/README.md

 ![movie page 2](/documentation/screenshots/movie%20page%202.png)

+### Website Design

+The Home page and Movie page were initially designed based on our wireframe blueprint.
+To enhance their visual appeal and create a cinematic atmosphere, we introduced some exciting features.

+On the Home page, we incorporated a captivating slideshow that showcases the latest movie releases.
+This not only adds visual allure but also serves as a promotional tool to entice our visitors.
+To engage our audience further, we integrated a "Book now" button on each slide, providing users with quick access to explore the featured movies.
+Clicking on these buttons seamlessly redirects users to the respective movie description pages, ensuring a smooth and immersive experience.

+The Movie page, designed with user engagement in mind, received equally enticing elements.
+We introduced a dynamic banner slideshow to captivate the audience's attention and build anticipation.
+Additionally, we included thumbnail images for each movie, serving as interactive entry points.
+These thumbnails are clickable, offering users an effortless way to delve into the details of their chosen movie.
+This design approach keeps users actively engaged with the content and provides easy access to the movie description pages.

+In essence, these enhancements transform the Home and Movie pages into visually stunning and interactive hubs, enriching the overall user experience and inviting visitors to explore our movie offerings with ease and excitement.
+In the movie pages, we added a main image of each movie along with information such as the cast, director, brief plot, showtimes, status, release date, genre, and classification—all retrieved from our database.

+The search functionality allows users to enter a name or keyword to search for movies.
+We've also implemented images for the search results, along with a "View Details" button that directs users to the respective movie descriptions.

+During the project's development, both the login and registration pages underwent several iterations.
+Ultimately, we decided to maintain them within a container with an eye-catching neutral-colored background.
+These changes also extended to the navigation bar.
+We've utilized Google Fonts to apply a consistent font family across all navigation bars and added icons to certain navigation elements such as search, login, and sign-up.
+When users hover over the navigation bar, it now highlights, and we've kept the color scheme of the navigation bar simple, formal, and cinematic—black.

+On the classification page, we've included icons representing movie ratings, which also apply to the movie description page.
+Links for more information regarding the ratings have been added.
+The About page maintains a simple and professional appearance, featuring the origin story of our team's formation, cinema opening times, contact details, and a direct link to the screen page.

+On the screen page, we provide information about the seating arrangements for standard and deluxe screens, screen quality, sound systems, and food offerings.
+The services page features images of food and drink items available during cinema visits, along with their prices.
+The layout is a clear, blurred container with a cinematic food background.
+Below the menu items, we've highlighted the upcoming cafe and arcade to inform users about our future plans.
+It's important to note that all images used on the website were sourced from our database.

 ### Architecture

 ### Entity-Relationship Diagram (ERD)

 The creation of an entity-relationship diagram was essential during the early stages of the SDLC.
-Due to how Agile projects work, the latter has been continuously redefined in order to successfully meet the requirements set out during the requirements gathering step.
+Due to how Agile projects work, the ERD has been continuously reviewed in order to successfully meet the requirements set out during the requirements gathering step.
 There are numerous screenshots in the documentation folder of how the ERD progressed.

 With that being said, here is the most up-to-date version: